Keksuccino/docs_fancymenu/shortcuts.md

 ## CTRL + V

-Paste all elements currently in the clipboard.
+Paste all elements that are currently in the clipboard.
 This also works from one layout to another, so you can copy elements in layout A and paste them to layout B.

 ## CTRL + S